Understanding the Pega deployment architecture

 You can also customize the deployment of other services, including:

-- Load Balancer – Use the Pega Addons chart to automatically deploy and configure a load balancer for your deployment.
+- Traefik – Use the Pega Helm chart to automatically deploy and configure Traefik as a load balancer.
 Pega Platform requires a load balancer or ingress for users and services to connect to the cluster.
-If to configure your own load balancer in your Kubernetes environment, you disable the Traefik deployment and add parameters to the Addons chart specific to your deployment.
+If you want to configure your own load balancer, you can disable Traefik deployment.
 You can find more details about load balancer compatibility, including session affinity requirements in the Platform Support Guide.
-For your configuration options, see the Load Balancer section of the Addons Helm chart readme.
+For configuration options, see Choose the Kubernetes-based services for your deployment.

 Kubernetes objects used to orchestrate a Pega Platform deployment

 The orchestration of the Pega Platform uses the following Kubernetes objects:

 Pod - A scalable unit of one or more containers with a specific configuration defined by a replica set.
 Pods are configured to use one of the Pega-provided Docker images which are detailed throughout this documentation, or a publicly available image in the case of some dependent services.
 Pega provides a Docker image for Web, Batch, and Stream Pega node types, and also an Elasticsearch Docker image to support Pega search nodes.